 This project provides for the extension of Hillside Road by 5,300 linear feet to Route 44.
 The project also provides for related utilities including gas, electrical, water, sewer and telecommunications under the new extension.
-The project enhanced access to the Storrs campus directly from Route 44 and provides relief from traffic congestion on Route 195.
-Additionally, both the road and accompanying utilities now permits future development of the North Campus that is envisioned as the primary area of expansion for the main campus, permitting new University buildings, residential capacity, and public/private partnerships.
+The project enhances access to the Storrs campus directly from Route 44 and provides relief from traffic congestion on Route 195.
+Additionally, both the road and accompanying utilities will permit future development of the North Campus that is envisioned as the primary area of expansion for the main campus, permitting new University buildings, residential capacity, and public/private partnerships.
 The Town of Mansfield supported the road project.
 UCONN 2000 funds were augmented by \$5.8 million in Federal funds granted to the University for this project; as well as funds provided for the University's new Technology Park.
 Construction began in July 2014 and the road was opened to traffic in December 2015.
 Final landscaping was completed in the spring of 2016.
 The final part of the project was to convert 40 acres of woodland into farmland.
-The project completed in the of Summer 2018.
+The work began in September 2016 and will be completed in Summer 2018.